 Our Design Build business model is ideal for the client who wants to entrust their home and their remodeling project to a single, professional, trusted, service-focused company.
 It is a turnkey process that includes design, acquisition of materials, and construction.
 Our Design Build process ensures that there is a professional design, the selections are homogenous, it minimizes a client’s legwork, and all decisions and financials are completed prior to construction.
 Multiple team members, including designers, estimators, and project managers are with the project for the duration of the job.
 This process also ensures that the responsibility is solely on us, which gives us the best chance to get the project right.

 We classify projects in one of four ways:

-Replacement Remodels: Straight forward projects like kitchens, baths, decks, and fireplaces.
-Minimal changes, one contract for design and construction
+Replacement Remodels: Straight forward projects like kitchens, baths, decks, and larger fireplace remodels, with quality and service in mind.
+Minimal changes, typically one contract for Preconstruction Services and Construction.

 Interior Design Only: Billed by the hour, material procurement options are available.